risquanter/vague-quantifier-logic/README.md

-# First-Order Logic Parser
+# First-Order Logic Parser with Vague Quantifiers

-A Scala 3 implementation of a first-order logic parser, translated from John Harrison's OCaml code in "Handbook of Practical Logic and Automated Reasoning".
+A Scala 3 implementation of first-order logic with support for **vague quantifiers** ("about half", "most", "at least 3/4"), translated from John Harrison's OCaml code and extended with the probabilistic semantics from Fermüller et al. (2016).

 ## Features

+### Core FOL Parser

 ✅ **Complete FOL parser** with:
 - Terms: variables, constants, functions, 6 levels of infix operators